 Economic cycles can impact our financial performance and related metrics, including consumer demand for loans, conversion rates and the interest rates our bank partners and institutional investors are willing to accept.
 In a potential downturn, we believe consumer lending will generally contract, including the volume transacted on our own platform.
-However, the performance of Upstart-powered loans through an economic downturn will be important in further validating our AI models with banks and institutional investors.
-If we are able to demonstrate the resilience of Upstart-powered loans through a macroeconomic cycle relative to general consumer credit, it could strengthen our competitive positioning as we emerge from such a downturn.
+However, the performance of Upstart-powered loans through an economic downturn, such as that experienced during the COVID-19 pandemic, will be important in further validating our Al models with banks and institutional investors.
+If we are able to continue demonstrating the resilience of Upstart-powered loans through future macroeconomic cycles relative to general consumer credit, it could strengthen our competitive positioning as we emerge from such downturns.